arellanoe/eduardo-arellano-module3-challenge/README.md

 # eduardo-arellano-module3-challenge
 Eduardo Arellano Module 3 Assignment repo

-# 📖Create an application that an employee can use to generate a random password based on criteria they've selecteds.
+# 📖Create an application that an employee can use to generate a random password based on criteria they've selected.

 * The Javascript code will be updated to remove console error and create a random password generator.